ramstorm/midicloro/README.md

 ## Example use-cases
-Sequencer/keyboard rig - Add clock, chords, velocity and channel routing to the data sent from a MIDI sequencer.
+**Sequencer/keyboard rig** - Add clock, chords, velocity and channel routing to the data sent from a MIDI sequencer.
 The settings are controlled via knobs on the sequencer.
 Connect a USB MIDI keyboard as well to mix notes from the sequencer with some live jamming on the keys.

-Gameboy as sequencer - Same scenario as above, but using a Nintendo Gameboy as MIDI sequencer.
+**Gameboy as sequencer** - Same scenario as above, but using a Nintendo Gameboy as MIDI sequencer.
 Translation of Gameboy link port data to MIDI needs to be handled before sent to MIDIcloro, i.e. you need: Gameboy, Arduinoboy, Raspberry Pi and a USB MIDI interface/cable.

-Clock only - Use MIDIcloro as a master clock.
+**Clock only** - Use MIDIcloro as a master clock.
 You can connect a MIDI controller to set the tempo with a knob.

 ## MIDI clock
-MIDI clock messages are sent immediately after starting MIDIcloro.
-An incoming start message resets the clock and the start message is forwarded to the output.
-Stop messages are also forwarded to the output.
-Clock signals are sent even after a stop message is received, so that connected equipment relying on MIDI clock is kept in sync.
-Any incoming clock messages are filtered out.
-If MIDI clock is disabled, no clock messages are generated and all incoming start, stop and clock messages are forwarded to the output.

-There are two ways of setting the clock tempo.
-It can be set directly using the configured tempo MIDI CC message: new tempo = configured offset + MIDI CC value (0-127).
-The tempo can also be set by tapping the tempo MIDI CC message every beat.
+There are two ways of setting the clock tempo:
+1. Send a single *tempo MIDI CC* message on one of the inputs: new tempo = configured offset + MIDI CC value (0-127).
+2. Tap the *tempo MIDI CC* message every beat.
 The first tap will set the tempo instantly, and the each of the following taps will recalculate and set the tempo according to the tap interval.

 ## Chord mode
 Each device and MIDI channel has its individual chord mode setting.
 By setting a chord mode, every incoming note will generate other notes, creating a chord.
-Chord mode is set via the chord mode MIDI CC.
+Chord mode is set via the *chord mode MIDI CC*.
 The CC value range 0-127 is divided into intervals of 8 to set the following modes:
 * OFF
 * MINOR3
 * MAJOR3